dan-wright-1/Fraud-Detection-Case/README.md

 ### 1. fraud, fraud_split, fraud_training, fraud_testing

 The first dataset you'll be using is a fraud dataset that comes from real-world fraud data.
 Like most fraud datasets, the outcome you'll be classifying is extremely imbalanced (meaning that there are very few fraud cases relative to the rest of the population).
-This will give us a good opportunity to learn about a few strategies for dealing with imbalanced data.
+This gave me a good opportunity to learn about a few strategies for dealing with imbalanced data.
 You'll be predicting `is_fraud` using a handful of other predictors, most of which have already been cleaned and transformed and have very uncreative names (`v1` through `v28`).

 Start by converting the `is_fraud` column to a factor, saving the result to `fraud`.
 Then use that `fraud` tibble to create a `fraud_split` object, followed by the corresponding `fraud_training` and `fraud_testing` tibbles.
 (Just make sure your code for this section comes _after_ the `set.seed(42)` I provided.)